-After I allow the STIFFY to dry I then take my snowflake outside and spray with Glitter Dust.
+After I allow the STIFFY to dry, I take my snowflake outside and spray it with Glitter Dust.
 This leaves a beautiful glittering shine on the snowflake.

 Once it dries it is set to attach an ornament hook and hang on the tree!